 Add the garlic and sauté for another 3 minutes.

-Add the spices (except for the cumin, which will be saved for the end), harissa paste, tomato paste and stir well so that it can caramelize on medium heat for about 2 minutes.
+Add the spices (except for the cumin, which will be added at the end), harissa paste, tomato paste and stir well so that it can caramelize on medium heat for about 2 minutes.

 Add 2 cups of hot water and let the sauce simmer.
 In the meantime, thoroughly peel and rinse the shrimp, rinse the scallops, and scrub/rinse the shells of the clams and mussels so that any residual soil is removed and doesn’t end up in the ojja.